J. C. Poggendorff: Comment on the Paper by Prof. Kirchhoff (translated and edited by A. K. T. Assis)

 \begin {quote} The velocity of propagation of an electric wave is here found to be $= c/\sqrt 2$, hence it is independent of the cross section, of the conductivity of the wire, also, finally, of the density of the electricity: its value is 41950 German miles in a second, hence very nearly equal to the velocity of light {\it in vacuo}. \end {quote}

 Kohlrausch, who was collaborating with Weber on some experiments related with the propagation of electromagnetic waves, died in 1858.
 Weber's work has been delayed in publication and appeared only in 1864.
-He compared his results with those of Kirchhoff and mentioned Poggendorff's paper on Section 6 of his paper, \cite [Section 6, pp. 130-132 of Weber's {\it Werke}] {weber64}.}
+He compared his results with those of Kirchhoff and mentioned Poggendorff's paper on Section 6 of his paper, \cite [Section 6, pp. 130-132 of Weber's {\it Werke}] {weber1864} with English translation in \cite [Section 6] {weber2020g}.}

 \eject

 \end {document}